Program132/TextGameEngine/doc/Inputs.md

 # Description

-Manage keys pressed by user, to do it we use the libs _keyboard_ and _time_.
+Manage keys pressed by user, we use the libs _keyboard_ and _time_.

 # Example